nobleknightt/nobleknightt/README.md

 - List comprehension in Python (loves to one-liners whenever possible)
 - React + TailwindCSS + Vite (best for my not-so-good projects)
 - Github Actions (Give it a try)

+Also, I like to read technical blogs.
+I have listed them [here](https://er-knight.github.io/blogs/).
+Do you participate in Programming Contests?
+[This](https://er-knight.github.io/contests/) might come handy.
+Do you like anime?
+[This](http://animeshare.onrender.com/) might be of your interest.